faisalmemon/ios-crash-dump-analysis-book/examples/icdab_sema_crash_osx/ReleasingAnInUseSemaphore.md

 We just need to signal the semaphore to avoid the problem.

-If we had a more unusual problem or wanted to understand it at a deeper level, would could look up the source code of the library and find the diagnostic message in the code.
+If we had a more unusual problem or wanted to understand it at a deeper level, we could look up the source code of the library and find the diagnostic message in the code.

 Here is the relevant library code: